 by Brett Purdy, CBC News.
 May 12, 2016

-Then we spend time analyzing the results and present them at the scientific conference ArcticNet in December.
+Then we spend time analyzing the results and present them at a scientific conference ArcticNet in December.
 The most recent presentation was in Halifax where the students presented: Biometrics of polar bears in a changing world: assessing body condition non-invasively near Churchill.